ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session1.md

 **Encounter**
 - On the way to Zaridel, the road is paved and well-maintained
+- DC15 Perc to notice a squirrel
 > You feel feel the air grow suddenly cold and look ahead to see the source.
-A massive black creature pulls an iron, armored cart laden with chunks of silvery metal.
+A massive black creature pulls an iron, armored cart laden with chunks of silvery metal, escorted by a group of 5 men wearing blue and red clothes.
 The metal cargo seems to radiate coldness, and the light around it looks unnatrually dim.
 >
-> There is a tall, slender human woman wearing all black who leads the caravan and shouts, "Who goes there?
+> There is a tall, slender human man wearing flowing blue and red robes who leads the caravan and shouts, "Who goes there?
 Be you friend or foe of Zarus?"
-> [Vaaneth rolls Perc DC5 to notice the Corvine Corset]
+>
 > [Everybody Rolls Perc DC15 to see if notice Loxodon ambush]
 > BANG BANG BANG BANG, your ears ring as 4 gunshots fire in quick succession.
-The creature pulling the cart burrows underground in fear as two enormous Loxodons weilding pistols appear from nowhere and engage in combat with the Zarunite Caravan.
+The creature pulling the cart burrows underground in fear as a pair of enormous Loxodons weilding pistols drop from the trees above and engage in combat with the Zarunite Caravan.
-> "Help us!" cries the human woman in the black corset.
+> "Help us!" cries the human man in the robes.
 "Defend Zaridel and Zarus shall reward you."
-> "Don't listen to her" responds the Loxodon.
+> "Don't listen to him" responds the Loxodon.
 "That cargo is stolen from our land and doesn't belong in Zaridel."
 [Roll for Initiative]

 Loxodon Gunslingers x 2
   HP: 48
   AC: 15
-  Action: (Pistol Shot) +5 to hit, 1d10+3 piercing
+  Action: (Pistol Shot) +5 to hit, 1d10+3 piercing (Reload 4)

 Zarunite Guard x 4
   HP: 15
-  AC: 13
+  AC: 14
   Action: (Longsword) +4 to hit, 1d8+2 slashing

-Mayor Morgana
+Brother Merten
   HP: 30
-  AC: 14
+  AC: 13
-  Action: (Eldritch Blast) +5 to hit, 1d10+3 force (Hellish Rebuke) DC13 Dex Save, 2d10 fire or 1d10 on save (Misty Step) Teleport 30ft
+  Action: (Firebolt) +3 to hit, 1d10 fire
+  (Magic Missile) 3x(1d4+1)
+  (Misty Step) Teleport 30ft
+  (potion of healing) heal 2d4+2

 Bulette (CR 3)
   HP: 50 (starts with 26 due to suprise round. aggros onto Loxodons)